Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 Pan Size Restrictions

 The most significant limitation of air fryer baking is pan size.
-A standard 9×13 baking pan doesn’t fit in most basket-style air fryers.
+A standard 9×13 baking pan doesn’t fit in most basket-style air fryers — best for baking: basket air fryers with at least a 5.8-quart capacity.
 For baking, you’ll work with 6-inch or 7-inch round pans, small loaf pans, silicone molds, and ramekins.
 This means scaling down recipes — most standard cake and brownie recipes need to be cut to 1/3 or 1/4 batch to fit air fryer-appropriate pans.

 Why Baked Goods Need Extra Attention